 If you are a more experienced language teacher, use whichever sections will give you the refresher or update that you need.

 The Essentials of Language Teaching was originally developed for the National Capital Language Resource Center (NCLRC) to introduce college and university instructors and teaching assistants to the language teaching methods that are typically used in U.S. higher education.
 The site was designed for teachers of languages that are designated as “foreign” in the United States, but teachers in second-language contexts, particularly teachers of English as an additional language, also reported finding it useful.

 The site was created over several years (2003-2008) by Catharine Keatley and Deborah Kennedy under a grant from the U.S. Department of Education, CFDA #84.015A.
 The content was based on the material in Modules for the Professional Preparation of Teaching Assistants in Foreign Languages (Grace Stovall Burkart, Ed.; Center for Applied Linguistics, 1998).

 The site is now maintained by Deborah Kennedy, senior consultant at Key Words.
-The original content has been retained wherever possible, with new material and resources added as time permits.
-Additions focus on resources and technology tools that have been developed since the site was originally created.
+The original content and organization have been retained where possible, and updated where necessary.
+Additions focus on recent teaching insights and practices, as well as technology tools that have been developed since the site was originally created.